 My answer to that is in the second half of the word, Cleanage, which is -age.
 It’s pretty handy because the word ‘-age’ is a suffix to denote the noun ‘to clean,’ the word ‘age’ itself, and an acronym ‘A.G.E’ all rolled into one.
 ‘A.G.E.’ stands for the three main criteria for any one individual’s guide to decluttering their home.
-A is for Age, G is for Goals and E is for the Essentials.
+A is for Appropriate, G is for Goals and E is for the Essentials.
 In my system, this is the universal guideline.
 To determine what you need, you need to work with your age, your goals and the essentials for your lifestyle.

 Let’s start with Appropriate.
 Appropriate can mean anything relating to gender, age, status etc. Gender applies to the gender you relate to.
 Age itself is just a number, and here is broadly defined as the stage of life you are currently in.
 For example, I am 53, and well established as a counsellor and home organiser, so I don’t need to hang on to my law books even though that was my first degree.
 For those of you who have watched my Cleanage video of my Dad’s study, you would have seen me donate all the unused business logs and journals because at 80, the likeliness of his starting or even participating in business is minimal.
 Another situation is if you are menopausal, you should consider letting go of your maternity clothes.
 I am sure you get the picture.